dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 # [.NET CLI](#tab/dotnet-cli)

-To ensure that you install the latest version of the .NET Aspire workload, it's best to use the following [dotnet workload update](/dotnet/core/tools/dotnet-workload-update) command before you install .NET Aspire:
+To ensure that you install the latest version of the .NET Aspire workload, run the following [dotnet workload update](/dotnet/core/tools/dotnet-workload-update) command before you install .NET Aspire:

 ```dotnetcli
 dotnet workload update